MatousE/spirala/README.md

 # Bioloop
-Spirala is a website aimed to produce data about dna and protein sequences.
+Bioloop is a website aimed to produce data about dna and protein sequences.
 ##Code and Website link
 Website link: https://bioloop.azurewebsites.net/